Santi-I-Guess/final_project/README.md

 ## Other quirks
 - every program is required to have a main label and at least one EXIT instruction
-- SPRINT supports newlines and escaped double quotes
+- SPRINT supports newlines and escaped double quotes, very specifically "\n" and "\""
 - INPUT supports single ascii characters and integers
-- values are clamped to \[-16383,16383\]
+- register values are clamped to \[-16383,16383\]
 - there are 8192 addresses allotted to the program's runtime memory
 - the stack occupies the last 2048 elements of RAM block, where the address 6144 corresponds to %0 when no elements are on the stack